 Where to stay near la Isla de las Muñecas

 The best place to stay when visiting the Island of the Dolls is in Mexico City.
 The capital of Mexico has the most things to do.

 But if you want to stay closer to spend more time on the haunted island, Stay at the Hotel Amala.
 It is literally right across from the island, making it an easy trip!

 Is Island of the Dolls real?

 Yes, it is very real.
 Dolls hang from around all the trees nearby the same spot a dead girl and a caretaker were found.
 You can see a doll floating or a decapitated doll any time of the year.

-Can you go on the Island of the Dolls?
+Can you go to the Island of the Dolls?